-Most people have heard about jaundice, when the baby's skin is yellow, but may not understand why it happens or what to do for it.
+Most people have heard about jaundice; when the baby's skin is yellow, but may not understand why it happens or what to do about it.

 When babies are born, they have a lot of red blood cells.
 These extra red blood cells break down into bilirubin (pronounced billy-ru-ben).
 A newborn baby's liver is not mature enough to get rid of this bilirubin so it builds up in the baby's body and causes the skin and the whites of the eyes to turn yellow.
 If the bilirubin level gets too high, it can hurt your baby's nervous system.